Contributions to the Well-being of the Citizens of Indianapolis, the State of Indiana, and Beyond

 - Ensure that IUPUI is an employer of choice for faculty and staff (including part-time and associate faculty and staff) by regularly recognizing each individual’s value to the institution and by systematically evaluating and rewarding all employees’ work and contributions.

 - Capitalize on IUPUI’s focus on the health sciences to promote and value work-life balance in the lives of faculty, staff, and students.
-Initiatives might include developing a state-of-the-art campus fitness/wellness center, supporting employer-sponsored health clinics, providing resources for health/wellness programs, and promoting a physically active campus.
+Initiatives may include supporting employer-sponsored health clinics, providing resources for health/wellness programs, and promoting a physically active campus.

 - Align promotion and tenure guidelines to a new and dynamic definition of faculty work that recognizes the changing nature of teaching, research, and service, and acknowledges the multi-faceted and changing roles faculty play.